chethanshettycr/CSkit-Construction-app/README.md

 - `npm run build`: Builds the application for production.
 - `npm start`: Runs the production server.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add feature-name'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

 ## Contact
 For questions or support, reach out at chethanshetty1117@gmail.com.